-Los Lobos, Anders Osborne, Trampled By Turtles, North Mississippi All-Stars, The Revivalists, John Brown’s Body, The Big Wu, Dumpstaphunk, Pimps Of Joytime, Steve Kimock Band, Dead Floyd, Useful Jenkins, The Grant Farm with Keith Moseley (SCI), Garaj Mahal
+Los Lobos, Greensky Bluegrass, Trampled By Turtles, North Mississippi All-Stars, The Revivalists, Aquarium Rescue Unit featuring Col Bruce Hampton, JJ Grey and Mofro, Lucas Nelson and the Promise of the Real, Marcus King Band, John Brown’s Body, The Big Wu, Dumpstaphunk, Anders Osborne, Pimps Of Joytime, Steve Kimock Band, Dead Floyd, The Grant Farm with Keith Moseley (SCI), Garaj Mahal

 and music festivals including: